CosmWasm/cw-plus/packages/cw20/README.md

 This should be enabled with all blockchains that have iterator support.
 It allows us to get lists of results with pagination.

+## Marketing

+This allows us to attach more metadata on the token to help with displaying the token in wallets.
+When you see a token's website, then see it in a wallet, you know what it is.
+However, if you see it in a wallet or a DEX trading pair, there is no clear way to find out any more info about it.

+This extension allows us to attach more "Marketing" metadata, which has no effect on the on-chain functionality of the token, but is very useful in providing a better client-side experience.
+Note, that we add a new role `marketing`, which can update such info, but not affect on-chain logic.

+### Messages

+`Mint{recipient, amount}` - If the `env.sender` is the allowed minter, this will create `amount` new tokens (updating total supply) and add them to the balance of `recipient`, as long as it does not exceed the cap.

+### Queries

+`Minter{}` - Returns who and how much can be minted.
+Return type is `MinterResponse {minter, cap}`.
+Cap may be unset.

+If the cap is set, it defines the maximum `total_supply` that may ever exist.
+If initial supply is 1000 and cap is `Some(2000)`, you can only mint 1000 more tokens.
+However, if someone then burns 500 tokens, the minter can mint those 500 again.
+This allows for dynamic token supply within a set of parameters, especially when the minter is a smart contract.

 ### Queries

 `AllAllowances{owner, start_after, limit}` - Returns the list of all non-expired allowances